Super hens or old-fashioned girls: a guide to poultry breeds

 WORDS: SUE CLARKE

-When it comes to breeds of poultry, they are often separated into the terms light and heavy breeds, and also commercial and heritage breeds.
+Poultry breeds are separated into the terms light and heavy, commercial and heritage.
 But what is the practical difference between a light and a heavy breed, or a commercial hybrid and so-called heritage breeds?

-The separate breeds have all been developed over time as people have selected breeding birds which will emphasise certain characteristics such as the colour and/or number of eggs laid in a year, the pattern and colouring of feathers, the ability to lay early in the season or persist in lay through the cooler, darker months, and the ability to turn what a bird eats into egg production or body size for meat.
+The separate breeds have all been developed over time as people have selected breeding birds to emphasise certain characteristics they liked: the colour and/or number of eggs laid in a year, the pattern and colouring of feathers, the ability to lay early in the season or persist in lay through the cooler, darker months, and the ability to turn what a bird eats into egg production or body size for meat.

 All of the following terms are classifications of poultry according to their adult size and origins.

 • usually of Mediterranean origin